To the Editor:

 However, many would agree with the Supervisor’s statement that most cities and counties, throughout our Country, are struggling with costs of supporting government employee pensions, as retirees are living longer, and the army of retirees are beginning to outnumber the taxpayers who are working to support them.
 All the more reason for our County Supervisors and staff to be frugal and fiscally responsible with the people’s money.

 Supervisor Farinelli reminded us, in his Christmas letter dated December 19, 2016, that our County “faced bankruptcy” a short time ago, and that should raise more concern for County Supervisors and Staff to be fiscally responsible with the people’s money.

-Supervisor Wheeler disputed what Mr. Drozen reported in regards to a proposed land lease by the County for an OHV Park project.
-(See
+In his recent email to his constituents, Supervisor Wheeler disputed what Mr. Drozen reported in regards to a proposed land lease by the County for an OHV Park project.

 On December 21, 2016 the Sierra Star quoted County CEO Eric Flemming as follows: “The County will lease the Jameson property (proposed property for the operation of the OHV Park) for $1 – $25,000/mo, but the County won’t pay those amounts.
 The County will ask the owner to waive the monthly lease amount.”

 One can plainly see how confusing this is to constitutents.
 Why would the owner of the property execute a lease with no teeth and one that would allow the County to easily wiggle out of?

 Mr. Drozen’s report indicates that the County must prove possession of the property in order to apply for a grant.
 So perhaps the purpose of the lease is to prove to the granting agency that the County has possession of the property by virtue of a lease document and nothing more.
 Maybe that can be clarified by the County.